 Whaleys are a Bradford fabric manufacturer with a factory shop.
 It’s just a little door on the main road with strange and short opening hours.
 However, it does a lot of undyed / raw fabrics including silks, linens, cotton, jute, wools (over 450 different fabrics).
 Fabrics are available by the metre or full roll and I seem to remember there is a minimum spend (around £20 I think).

-Boyes in Brighouse doesn’t have a great range of fabrics.
-It is just the basics along with some fancy dress type stuff.
-It’s not that cheap either, BUT they have an extensive range of equipment for patchworkers – amazing looking rulers and templates, not to mention needles, buttons & poppers, storage solutions.
-They even have felting equipment in now.
+Boyes in Brighouse has got better and better over the years.
+It was initially just the basics of fabrics and cotton, BUT they now have an extensive range of haberdashery, trims, dyes, craft and patchworker equipment – amazing looking rulers and templates, not to mention needles, buttons & poppers, storage solutions.
+They even have felting equipment the last time I visited.